joeydahoey/Jo_Grind/README.md

 # Jo_Grind

-//You can have whatever you want heree.
+//You can have whatever you want here.

+//Just making another change.